biigle/maia/README.md

     ],
     ```
     This requires the link `storage -> ../storage/app/public` in the `public` directory.
+5. Configure the storage disk for trained Mask R-CNN models.
+Set the `MAIA_MODEL_STORAGE_DISK` variable in the `.env` file to the name of the storage disk.

 ### If you use biigle/gpus on a remote machine